Superpower compared to a Shunt Regulator

 Dynamic performance

-The Paul Hynes has lower noise than the Superpower, as you can see in the photos below.
+The Superpower has low noise comparable to the shunt as you can see in the photos below.
 Keep in mind however, power supply noise is a secondary consideration in amplification systems—it's well known that the primary contributor to noise is the amplifier input noise and not the supply noise.

 The measurements were made by pulsing a power transistor to sink 200mA from a Hynes and from a SPJ78 Superpower.
-Both regulators have Vout=15V.
+Superpower Vout=5V, shunt Vout=15V (it can't go as low as 5V).

 Superpower, 200mA pulse